AzharShaikhSE/median-primes-finder/README.md

 This is a full-stack app that allows you to find the median prime number(s) less than a specified integer.

+## Author Details:
+1. Do you have production experience with Node prior ts the submission of this code challenge?
+If yes, for how long? - `6 years`
+2. Do you have production experience with React prior to the submission of this code challenge?
+If yes, for how long? - `2 years`
+3. Full name: `Mohamed Azhar Shaikh`

 ## Installation

 To install and run the app, please follow these steps: